Tucker-Eric/laravel-xml-middleware/README.md

 ```

 ### Applying the middleware to routes
-Add the middleware to your as desired
+Add the middleware to your route as desired

 #### Controller Middleware
 ```php